tttmmmyyyy/fixlang/Document.md

 ## Traits

-A Trait is a predicate on types.
-A trait can require that some "methods" are implemented for the type which is an instance of itself.
+A Trait is a set of types.
+A trait is defined by a set of "methods" to be implemented by each member of it.

 ```
 module Main;